-By Peter Vankevich
+By Text and photos by Peter Vankevich

 To listen to Mary Rocap’s song Oleander, scroll down to the bottom.